Assisted living moves don’t have to be so overwhelming.

 Assisted Living Moves are daunting and often times a difficult season for families going through this transition with family members they love most.

 Moving from one’s own home or apartment into an assisted living facility is a big transition.
 Whether you are making this decision for your parent or your parent has made this decision for themselves, there are many things that need to be considered in this transition process.
-Here are five tips to help you navigate the tricky waters of moving into an assisted living facility.
+Here are five tips to help you navigate the transition of an assisted living move.

 After you choose the facility, take time to get comfortable or get your parent comfortable there before worrying about moving any stuff.
 You probably toured the facility on your first visit, but ask the facility if you can come back for an afternoon visit so you can get comfortable with your new home before the stress of moving sinks it.
 Walk around the grounds, talk to the staff and other residents, see your room again.
 Do what you need to do to make sure you and your family are comfortable with this decision.

 Once you are feeling more comfortable about your new home, it will be less daunting to consider moving there.
 After you have taken the time you need to adjust to the idea, the next step is to plan your move.
 The good news is that My Town Movers has extensive experience with moving customers into assisted living facilities.
 We know the drill and we are ready to come alongside you in this transition time.

 2. Take An Inventory and Purge Your Belongings Before An Assisted Living Move.